asmi-04/airbnb/README.md

 # 🏡 Airbnb  Project (MERN Stack)

-This is a full-stack Airbnb clone built using **Node.js, Express, MongoDB, and EJS** on the backend and **vanilla HTML, CSS, and JavaScript** on the frontend.
+This is a full-stack Airbnb clone built using **Node.js, Express,js, MongoDB, and EJS** on the backend and **vanilla HTML, CSS, and JavaScript** on the frontend.

 ## 🚀 Live Demo